Yashk29/Robo-Hand/README.md

 ## My Role as Teammate

-- Gesture Recognition Array: You created a system to detect finger movements, using an array to represent the state of each finger (up as 1, down as 0).
+- Gesture Recognition Array: I created a system to detect finger movements, using an array to represent the state of each finger (up as 1, down as 0).
 This is a crucial part of translating gestures into commands for the robotic hand.
-- Backend Development: You implemented the backend using Flask, setting up communication between the frontend and the hardware (Arduino) for real-time interaction.
-- Frontend Development: You built the user interface, allowing users to operate the robotic hand through a web-based control panel.
+- Frontend Development: I built the user interface, allowing users to operate the robotic hand through a web-based control panel.